Research

 Bacterial Hydrodynamics and Microorganism Locomotion

 We are also interested in the mechanics of swimming microorganisms, especially bacteria interacting with nearby boundaries.
 At low Reynolds number, hydrodynamic interactions with walls can strongly influence orientation, stability, and transport.
-My work studies how body shape, flagellar forcing, and near-surface flows determine bacterial trajectories and long-time behaviour.
+Our work studies how body shape, flagellar forcing, and near-surface flows determine bacterial trajectories and long-time behaviour.
 These questions are relevant both to the basic mechanics of locomotion and to processes such as confinement, surface accumulation, and the early stages of biofilm formation.
-They also provide a useful setting in which asymptotic modelling and numerical simulation can be compared directly.
 More broadly, this area connects microbial behaviour with the general fluid mechanics of active suspensions.

 Hydrodynamic hovering of swimming bacteria above surfaces